jrussellnj/RailsContestSite/README.md

-# RTO+P Ruby on Rails Contest Site Boilerplate
+# RTO+P Rails Contest Site Boilerplate
 This project is a fast-start boilerplate for creating a contest Ruby on Rails site with entries and prizes.
 It's designed to be highly compatible with the common development practices at [Red Tettemer O'Connell + Partners](http://rtop.com) in Philadelphia.

 ## What's included